Copyright © 2020 by Ernest Bywater

 Absentee Voting: you attend a Voting Place on Election Day and tell them you’re out of your electoral area and wish to vote.
 They go through the identification process, arrange ballot papers for you, let you mark the votes and seal them in an envelope which they sign as well.

 Special Electoral Visitors: are people from the electoral offices who visit places where groups of people are gathered but are unable to go to a Voting Place on Election Day.
-These people will visit hospitals and nursing homes and similar places on Election Day.
-Also, some will visit such places before Election Day to help the people to register their vote in some of the other ways available to them to vote like those below.
+These people will visit hospitals, nursing homes, and similar places on Election Day.
+Also, some will visit such places before Election Day to help the people to register their vote in some of the other ways available to them to vote like those listed next.

 Early Voting: you attend a Special Voting Place set aside for early voting that’s near where you live.
 You then go through the same process as if on Election Day.
 When the rolls are provided to the Voting Place on Election Day your name will already be marked off as having voted.

 Postal Voting: well before the Election Day you lodge a request to make a postal vote.
-The request usually requires you to provide clear identification of who you are and why you wish to lodge a postal vote.
+The request usually requires you to provide clear identification of who you are, your residential address, and why you wish to lodge a postal vote.
 Once the request is granted they mark your name on the rolls as being a postal vote, thus you aren’t able to vote at a Voting Place on Election Day.
 When an election nears they post you a set of ballot papers which you complete, seal in a return envelope, and mail back.
-Many countries require postal votes to be returned prior to the Election Day or be postmarked on Election Day or before it to be counted in the results.
+Many countries require postal votes to be returned prior to the Election Day or be postmarked on Election Day or postmarked before Election Day for the vote to be counted in the results.

 What systems are used and where they’re used are decided on by the governments and the laws they pass.
 In general, votes are made on the Election Day or in the days prior to the Election Day.